axibase/atsd/administration/server-properties.md

 Modifications performed on the **Server Properties** page apply instantly after clicking **Save**.

-Disabled properties highlighted in grey or blue-grey must be modified in the `/opt/atsd/atsd/conf/server.properties` file.
+Disabled properties highlighted in grey or blue and grey cannot be changed in the user interface and must be modified in the `/opt/atsd/atsd/conf/server.properties` file.
 These modifications require a [database restart](./restarting.md).

 ![](./images/cannot-modify.png)